 The refuge is also a "staging area" for sandhill cranes.
 As many as 15,000 cranes may be present in October and November.

 (Turn right on North Refuge Road.)

 Take a few minutes to read about the history of Crex Meadows.
-As you look out over the refuge imagine yourself in the 1800's before settlers disrupted the scene.
-Following prairie and wetland restoration, it looks very similar to what it looked like back then.
+As you look out over the refuge imagine yourself in the 1800s before settlers disrupted the scene.
+Present-day management maintains a landscape very similar to what it looked like back then.